 After building this, like the long wire antenna, stretch it out as high as possible.
 If possible 140 feet straight out from the house!
 If not, utilize the existing space.
 Again, if you can’t stretch it out Straight, then go for zigzag layout.
 But in that case, you will need to provide more supports which may interrupt its performance a bit.

 There’s nothing called a perfect antenna.
 This one is also a compromise (as mentioned above).
-But however, as a performer it’s excellent.
+But however, as a performer it’s excellent and you can communicate through shortwave radio easily.

 As the name indicates, you can use a wire of any length, as long as possible!
 Now apply some construction techniques for supports and conditions as stated above.
 Isn’t it easy to remember?